kaiserpelagic/restrecord/README.md

   RestRecord.init()
 }
 ```
-To use oauth you'll need to add these properties into the defalt.props file
+To use oauth you'll need to add these properties into the props file

 * twitter.oauthRequestToken = my_twitter_oauth_token
 * twitter.oauthTokenSecret = my_twitter_oauth_token_secret